learn-co-curriculum/dsc-quiz-data-cleaning-pandas/README.md

 [ ] `df_1` is in long format because each row represents an observation and each column represents a variable
 [X] `df_1` is in wide format because each row represents an observation and each column represents a variable
 [ ] `df_2` is in wide format because each observation is spread across multiple rows and there is only one variable in each row
-[X] `df_2` is in long format because each observation is spread across multiple rows and there is only one variable in each row
+[X] `df_2` is in long format because each observation is spread across multiple rows and there is only one variable for a data point in time in each row